readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 * Use ``/en/latest/path/to/page.html`` if you want to be specific about the language.
 * If you move a page that likely has incoming references, :doc:`create a redirect rule </user-defined-redirects>`.
 * Links from other Sphinx projects should use :doc:`intersphinx </guides/intersphinx>`.
+* Use minimal page slugs that do not attract renaming suggestions.
+* When possible,
+  keep original file names rather than going for low-impact URL renaming.
+  Renaming an article's title is great for the reader and great for SEO, but this does not have to involve the URL.

 Questionable practice 🟡
 ~~~~~~~~~~~~~~~~~~~~~~~~